wikicrafter/Python_Tutorial/README.md

 > To deactiavte just type: deactivate

 #### Second env I used is a <a href="https://pypi.org/project/pipenv/">pipenv</a>
-> to get it u can simply type: pip install pipenv
+ to get it u can simply type: pip install pipenv <br>
-> to create environment type: pipenv install
+ to create environment type: pipenv install <br>
-> to activate type: pipenv shell
+ to activate type: pipenv shell <br>
-> to exit press: CRT + D
+ to exit press: CRT + D
 <br>

 #### Another way